naman/naman.github.io/index.md

   - Going to the [Midwest Security Workshop 2024](https://www.midwestsecurityworkshop.com/agenda.html) at Purdue University.
 See you there!
   - Talk at CS Research Symposium, UW-Madison 2024.
 - **Aug'24**
-  - Excited to jhoin the program committee as an Associate Chair for CSCW'25! &#127882;
+  - Excited to join the program committee as an Associate Chair for CSCW'25! &#127882;
   - Organized a focus group on *Technology-facilitated Colonial Violence* at USENIX Security'24.
   - Awarded student grant to present at SOUPS'24 and USENIX Security'24! &#127882;
 - **May'24**